apache/samza/docs/README.md

       _docs/local-site-test.sh

+    * keep in mind that the switch-version buttons in other versions link to samza.incubator.apache.org/, not the localhost:4000.
+That is because they are not updated by your branch and are using the value in SVN.

 ## Versioning

 The "learn" and "img" sections are versioned.
 To add a new version, change the version number in _config.yml.
 All links in pages should use